respondcreate/django-versatileimagefield/README.md

     versatilimagefield.py   # Custom Sizers & Filters here
 ```

 After defining your Sizers & Filters you'll need to register them with the `versatileimagefield_registry`.
-Here's how the `ThumbnailSizer` is registered (see the bottom of the code block for the relevant bit):
+Here's how the `ThumbnailSizer` is registered (see the bottom of the following code block for the relevant bit):

 ```python
 import StringIO